zentrocdot/Bash/PROGRAMMING.md

 ##  Number system conversion

 <p align="justify">Number systems that are used in the context with computer technology are decimal, hexadecimal, octal and binary.
-Decimal is 10 based, hexadecimal is 16 based, octal is 8 based and Binary is 2 based.</p>
+Decimal is 10 based, hexadecimal is 16 based, octal is 8 based and Binary is 2 based.
+Hindu presented the first known description of a binary system.</p>

+<p align="justify">Sidenotes: The Babylonian number system used base 60 (sexagesimal) instead of 10.
+Hawaiians used a base 4 number system.
+Pacific nations such as Papua New Guinea used also base 4.
+Mayans used base 20 both for astronomical reasons.
+There are a lot of other examples.
+So it makes sense think about more than the earlier listed 4 number systems.</p>

 # Decimal to binary